-At Honeybee Heroes, we seek to create accessible, sustainable opportunities for South Africans to protect and engage with the environment, grounded in the conservation of and education surrounding South Africa’s Capensis honeybee.
+At Honeybee Heroes, we seek to create accessible, sustainable opportunities for South Africans to protect and engage with the environment.
+We are grounded in the education and conservation of South Africa’s unique Cape honeybee.

-To play an active role in reversing the decline of the South African honeybee
+1. To play an active role in reversing the decline of the South African honeybee.

 Through our flagship Adopt-a-Hive programme, we’re creating a direct pipeline for eco-minded individuals to get involved in South Africa’s species conservation efforts, by placing and caring for safe, permanent homes for South African honeybees on farms and private nature reserves countrywide on behalf of our sponsors.
 Our expert beekeepers manage the hives using strictly ethical beekeeping practices, encouraging organic colony growth for more healthy, happy honeybees.

-To uplift low-income households in South Africa by making ethical beekeeping a viable profession
+2. To uplift low-income households in South Africa by up-skilling women beekeepers and making ethical beekeeping a viable profession.

 The bigger we grow, the greater opportunity we have to assist local honeybee farmers like ourselves, by providing them with the equipment, training and facilities to ensure they grow sustainably, profitably and with the bees’ best interests at heart.

 Through our community-run micro-apiaries programme, we place honeybee apiaries on suitable private land and nature reserves across the country and train women from low-income communities to care for them.
 In doing so, we’re educating a new generation of women beekeepers—mentored by our expert apiarists in beekeeping best practices—who will be able to independently provide for themselves and their families.